Naufkg/Detect-and-Remove-Outliers/README.md

  ## Hypothesis tests used here:
    1. Z-test:Used for testing hypotheses about population mean when the population standard deviation is known.
    2. t-test: Similar to the Z-test but used when the population standard deviation is unknown and estimated from the sample.

+# Data Preprocessing
+In the real world, we usually come across lots of raw data, which are especially sensitive to noisy, missing, and inconsistent  since it originates from various sources with different characteristics

+1. Raw data - real-world data, such as text, pictures, and videos etc.

+2. Low-quality data will yield low-quality data mining outcomes

+3. Data mining is a process for extracting knowledge and useful patterns from vast volumes of data

+### What steps should be taken in order to improve the data's quality?

+Data preprocessing is the most important step in the data mining process and has a significant impact on the precision and effectiveness of the output

+Data preprocessing is an approach of converting the raw data into a clean data set

+Data pre-processing

+Data preprocessing is the process of converting raw data into a format that is understandable and readable for a machine learning model.

+### Importand steps of Data Preprocessing
+1.Acquire the dataset
+2.Importing libraries
+3.Importing datasets
+4.Finding Missing Data
+5.Encoding Categorical Data
+6.Splitting the dataset
+7.Feature scaling

+### The main Python libraries used for data preprocessing in machine learning are:

+ NumPy
+ Matplotlib
+ Pandas